marshreddy/docs/tapi/postman/PostmanREADME.md

 ![](postman_5_token.png)

-4. Now you can explore all the other API calls in the collection, and refer to our [Documentation](https://developer.whereismytransport.com/documentation) to see all possible parameters, etc.
+4. To use the token for the other API calls, specify it as a header with `Authorization: Bearer {token}`.
+Now you can explore all the other API calls in the collection, and refer to our [Documentation](https://developer.whereismytransport.com/documentation) to see all possible parameters, etc.